f4exb/sdrangel/plugins/channelrx/demodchirpchat/readme.md

 The frequency span corresponds to the bandwidth of the ChirpChat signal (3).
 Default FFT size is 2<sup>SF</sup> where SF is the spread factor (7).

-Sequences of successful ChirpChat signal demodulation are separated by blank lines (genreated with a string of high value bins).
+Sequences of successful ChirpChat signal demodulation are separated by blank lines (generated with a string of high value bins).

 Controls are the usual controls of spectrum displays with the following restrictions: